 When he’d accomplished that, his next goal was to enter politics.
 In 2003, he became the Governor of California and proceeded to implement measures to radically reduce California’s greenhouse gas emissions.

 Arnie is a great example of the power of goal setting.
 Arnie knows how to flex his goal setting muscle.
 He knows what it takes to get results.

-Last month at the Paris climate talks, Arnie shared one of the secrets to his success: removing the word ‘impossible’ from his vocabulary.
+Back in 2015 at the Paris climate talks, Arnie shared one of the secrets to his success: removing the word ‘impossible’ from his vocabulary.

 “Ladies and gentlemen, I have heard the word impossible my entire life.
 I never ever listen to the naysayers.
 I eliminated the word impossible from my vocabulary.
 So when people said “It can’t be done”, I did it.”